Tree Surgeon Salaries: What You Need to Know

 Landscaping isn’t usually seen as ‘specialised’ as tree surgery, and landscapers don’t normally need as many qualifications to excel in their field.

 You may be able to also earn much more as a tree surgeon than you would as a gardener.
-Again, some gardening tasks are similar, but tree surgery tends to be much more complex and hazardous, with the work often involving hazardous tasks like felling very large and mature trees.
+Again, some gardening tasks are similar, but tree surgery tends to be much more complex and hazardous, with the work often involving hazardous tasks such as the tree felling of very large and mature trees.

 Supply and demand also play a significant role in salary, as it is often more challenging to find a skilled tree surgeon compared to a landscaper or gardener in the UK.